REGULATIONS AND STANDARDS

 1. Introduction - What is Child Sexual Exploitation?

-Often children and young people are groomed into sexually exploitative relationships and may initially think that their abuser is their 'boyfriend' or 'girlfriend'.
-Some young people are engaged in informal economies that incorporate the exchange of sex for rewards such as drugs, alcohol, money or gifts.
-Some young people have been bullied and threatened into sexual activities by peers or gangs which is then used against them as a form of extortion and to keep them compliant.
+Often children and young people are groomed into sexually exploitative relationships by people who have manipulated the child or young person to believe they are in a relationship with them.
+They may have been bullied and threatened into sexual activities by peers or gangs which is then used against them as a form of extortion and to keep them compliant.

 Individual needs of the child or young person in relation to all their personal characteristics, including ethnicity, culture, gender and sexuality, are particularly significant where child sexual exploitation is present and should be part of the care plan.
 The risk assessment needs to consider all of these factors, the interplay of risk and protective elements on the current risk to the child or young person.

 A child may have already been sexually exploited before they were admitted to the foster home; others may become targets of perpetrators during their placement.
-Child sexual exploitation is NEVER the child's fault - even if there is some sort of exchange - all children and young people under the age of 18 have a right to be safe and protected from harm.
+Child sexual exploitation is NEVER the child's fault, all children and young people under the age of 18 have a right to be safe and protected from harm.

 2. Signs of Sexual Exploitation and Sharing Concerns